 set EXTRA_JAVA_PROPERTIES=-Djps.app.credential.overwrite.allowed=true %EXTRA_JAVA_PROPERTIES%

-In Figure 25-2, in the Security Deployment Options section, the Users and Groups checkbox is selected by default.
-This indicates that the users and groups created in the application's
+In Figure 38-4, in the Security Deployment Options section, the Users and Groups checkbox is selected by default.
+This indicates that the users and groups defined in the application's

-jazn-data.xml file will be migrated to the identity store configured on the WebLogic Managed Server, if the authenticator configured in the domain allows creation of users and groups.
-It is recommended that you deselect this option because, typically, users and groups in the managed server's identity store should be used to access the application.
+jazn-data.xml file will be migrated to the identity store configured for the WebLogic Managed Server, if the authenticator configured in the domain allows creation of users and groups.
+When migrating the identify store, you should deselect this option as users and groups defined in the identity store configured for the Managed Server should be used to access the application.

-.mar), and all project-related WAR files.
-For custom WebCenter applications, the MAR is automatically generated and included in the EAR file, if there is MDS metadata to be packaged.
+jazn-data.xml, metadata archive (MAR) files, and all project-related WAR files.
+For custom WebCenter applications containing MDS metadata or portlets, a metadata archive file (with the extension .MAR) is automatically generated and included in the EAR file.
+This file contains all MDS metadata and portlet customization data.

 Note:You can deploy Oracle ADF applications, such as custom WebCenter applications, only as EAR files.
 Therefore, while creating deployment profiles, ensure that the WAR and MAR files of the application are included in the application's EAR file.

-In the New Gallery, expand General, select Deployment Profile, then WAR File, and then click OK.
+In the New Gallery, expand General, select Deployment Profiles, then WAR File, and then click OK.

 In the Create Deployment Profile -- WAR File dialog, enter a name for your deployment profile and click OK.

-In the WAR Deployment Profile Properties dialog, select the Specify Java EE Web Context Root option and enter a meaningful context root.
-Then click OK.
+In the WAR Deployment Profile Properties dialog, select the Specify Java EE Web Context Root option, enter a meaningful context root, and then click OK.